Hate the restrictive feeling of wearing a bra? Enter the Spanx Bra-llelujah! Unlined Bralette – one of the comfiest bras around

 The result is a sleek silhouette, a gently lifted bust and a bra that’s easily concealed under clothes.
 The shade range is limited at the moment, with just a pale pink, pale amethyst purple, nude and black on offer, but I’ve been told new shades and seasonal colourways are in the pipeline.

 What are its unique features?

 I came for the barely there shape, but in the end it was Spanx’s patented all-hosiery back that won me over as one of the best bras for 'back fat'.
 Following spinal surgery, I have a disproportionate amount of scar tissue on one side, something that becomes more obvious when I wear a bra.
 In the Spanx Bra-llelujah!
 Unlined Bralette, it’s barely noticeable, as the stretchy fabric skims straight across.
 Anyone conscious about the look of bulging around the band is likely to have a similar experience.

-The lack of wiring might tempt you towards popping this bralette in with a normal load, but to keep the elastane firm, stick to a cold hand wash only.
+Being fully clued up on how to wash bras will extend the lifespan of your underwear significantly.
+The lack of wiring in the Spanx Bra-llelujah!
+Unlined Bralette might tempt you towards popping it in the washing machine as part of a normal load, but in order to keep the elastane firm, stick to a cold hand wash only.

-It’s not suitable for tumble drying, so lie flat or hang on a drying rack to dry.
+It’s not suitable for tumble drying, either, so lie the bralette flat or hang on a drying rack to dry.

 Is the Spanx Bra-llelujah!
 Unlined Bralette good value for money?

-Thanks to the seamless shape, this bra is uniquely placed to work under pretty much any outfit.
-With plenty of potential to max out on your cost per wear, you’ll quickly feel you’ve got your money’s worth.
+Thanks to the seamless shape, this bra is uniquely placed to work under pretty much any outfit – from capsule wardrobe staples, to some of the season's more 'out there' clothing trends.
+So with plenty of potential to max out on your cost per wear, you’ll quickly feel you’ve got your money’s worth.